 NewCastle Home Loans offers mortgages to homebuyers living in the U.S. with pending asylum status granted by the USCIS under certain conditions.

-First, you need good credit history, a stable source of income, and a solid financial profile, just like any U.S. citizen.
+First, you need a good credit history, a stable source of income, and a solid financial profile, just like any U.S. citizen.

 Next, you must meet the following criteria: